Clerk of Courts

 About The Department

 The Clerk of Courts manages all paperwork for all criminal cases in the Chester County Court of Common Pleas.
-The Clerk’s office also assesses fines, costs and restitution and collects the fees in conjunction with the Chester County Adult Probation and Parole Department.
+The Clerk’s office also assesses fines, costs and restitution and collects the fees in conjunction with Chester County Probation, Parole and Pretrial Services.
 The Clerk of Courts additionally staffs all criminal, juvenile and dependency hearings held in the Chester County Court of Common Pleas to ensure that the paperwork is completed with efficiency and accuracy.
+The Clerk of Courts is prohibited from providing legal advice.

 All records are open to the public, with the exception of juvenile and dependency cases, and certain filings placed under “seal” and/or are filed confidentially.
 Records and filings maintained by the Clerk of Courts include but are not limited to: